-Full House: One character spent some time hosting a children's television show and invited a second character to join it.
-The latter man scoffed at the idea, thinking it below him, till he was offered a role whose manliness satisfied him: "Lumberjack Jess."
+- Full House: Joey spent some time hosting a children's television show and invited Jesse to join it.
+Jesse scoffed at the idea, thinking it below him, till he was offered a role whose manliness satisfied him: "Lumberjack Jess."

 Now a lot of people would be intimidated in a situation like this...I was not.
 I am what I am, play my piano, and sing my little songs.
 I looked him right in the eye and I said, I'm a logger - just up from Coos Bay, Oregon.
 Been toppin' trees - quite possibly the toughest man in the entire world.

 - Subverted - incredibly so - by Monty Python's Flying Circus.
 Look up The Lumberjack Song, after which nobody will see this trope in the same light ever again.

 - Paul Bunyan is the Ur-Example, having originated in Canada in the early 19th century.
 There are many myths surrounding him, the most famous of which is that the 10,000 Lakes of Minnesota were formed by him and his sidekick, Babe the Blue Ox, as they walked around in a blizzard.
 It's worth noting that most of the Paul Bunyan myth, including everything about Paul being a giant with a giant pet ox, was actually the invention of a 20th century copywriter who spun Paul Bunyan into a mascot for a logging company.

 - In a Time Magazine article named "Chopping Wood a Manlier Feel than Sports" about research indicating that chopping wood increases testosterone even more than competetive sports, makes references to the perceived manliness of lumberjacks, as well as displaying a picture of a lumberjack wearing the stereotypical flannel outfit.